ConduitNetwork/docs/integration_guides/Automation/terraform.rst

 In order to provision Terraform apps, Terraform App Blueprints must be created first.

 ..
-IMPORTANT:: In |morpheus| versions 3.3.0 and 3.3.1 VMware cloud types are supported for Terraform App provisioning targets.
+IMPORTANT:: In |conduit| versions 3.3.0 and 3.3.1 VMware cloud types are supported for Terraform App provisioning targets.
 Additional clouds will be available in later releases.

 #.
 Navigate to `Provisioning -> Blueprints`
 #.
 Select :guilabel:`+ ADD`
 #.
 Name the Blueprint and select `Terraform` type.

    ..
-NOTE:: In order to see the Terraform Blueprint type option, the |morpheus| user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.
+NOTE:: In order to see the Terraform Blueprint type option, the |conduit| user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.

 #.
 Select :guilabel:`NEXT`
 #.
 Configure the following: